our practice has a special place for women who are hoping to treat symptoms of painful sexual intercourse.

 Many couples seek fertility treatment because they are unable to have vaginal intercourse.
 Others may already be pregnant and realizing that their history of painful intercourse may affect their birth experience.
 The pelvic floor dysfunction associated with vaginismus increases the risk of musculoskeletal injury during birth,** so we strongly recommend pelvic physical therapy for women with these symptoms who are hoping to become pregnant or who already are.

-Treatment for painful intercourse made available at your pace, with compassionate and knowledgeable guidance from our physical therapists.
+Treatment for painful intercourse made available at your pace, with compassionate and knowledgeable guidance.
 Some clients participate in a home-based program, while others choose more frequent appointments in clinic.

 *Lemieux AJ, Bergeron S, Steben M, Lambert B. Do Romantic Partners’ Responses to Entry Dyspareunia Affect Women’s Experience of Pain?
 The Roles of Catastrophizing and Self-Efficacy.
 J Sex Med 2013;10:2274–2284.